chainguard-dev/edu/content/chainguard/chainguard-registry/pull-through-guides/artifactory-pull-through/index.md

 After clicking the **Set Up Docker Client** button, a modal window will appear from the right side of the page.
 Click the **Generate Token & Create Instructions** button, which will generate two code blocks whose contents you can copy.

 The first will be a `docker login` command similar to the following example.
-Copy this command and run it in your terminal.
+Run the following command in your terminal:

 ```sh
 docker login -u<linky@chainguard.dev> <myproject>.jfrog.io